Translate

 Two bills, HB 396 and SB 562, proposed to discriminate against transgender people by banning them from using restrooms or locker rooms and participating in sports that align with their preferred gender identity.
 Bans such as these prohibit transgender youth from participating in typical daily activities and make them feel unwelcome in their communities, which leads to poorer mental health outcomes.

-• Status of HB 396: Headed to the Governor
+• Status of HB 396: Vetoed by Governor

 After HB 396 passed the House, a state Representative urged the House to reconsider the harmful bill.
 The vote of reconsideration failed narrowly by just seven votes.
 The Senate then passed the bill, sending it to the Governor’s desk.